PLTW Launch (PreK-5)

 Students discover the design process, identify products around them designed by engineers, and use what they’ve learned to design their own paintbrushes.

-Students investigate different pushes and pulls and apply what they know to a swing set-installation project.
+Students investigate pushes and pulls and apply what they learn to design a model that can move a heavy load.

 Students explore the relationship between structure and function in the human body and design a cast.

-Students explore the ways people control and use technology, as well as program their own digital animations.
+Students explore the ways people use technology, as well as program their own digital animations.

 Students investigate light and sound and design a tool to communicate over a distance.